-Through innovation, technology and hard work, America's corn farmers are producing record crops, allowing them to satisfy all the traditional uses of corn plus allow the United States to build a growing portfolio of renewable products that utilize corn as a feedstock.
+Through innovation, technology and hard work, America's corn farmers are producing record crops.
+This allows them to satisfy all the traditional uses of corn plus help the United States build a growing portfolio of renewable products that utilize corn as a feedstock.